vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 ### Generate Gitlab oAuth credentials

-In gitlab, go to your user settings and click on applications.
+In GitLab, go to your user settings and click on applications.
 You want to create a new application.
 Enter `drone` as the name.
-As a callback url use `http://35.233.66.226/authorize`.
-The ip address there is the static ip address we just generated.
+As a callback URL use `http://35.233.66.226/authorize`.
+The IP address there is the static IP address we just generated.

 Gitlab will now output an application id and secret and some other stuff.
 Take note of these values, drone is going to need them.